StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

   server
 ```

-You can choose to only have this model available to the server or you can make it available to the client as well.
+We can choose to only have this model available to the server or we can make it available to the client as well.
 In an effort to be forward thinking, we will choose `common` in case we want to use the Angular SDK or any other client options in the future.

 ## Let's add some properties now!

 Now that we have our model config in place, we will move on to specific model properties.
-The prompts will guide us, and as you'll see, after your last property is captured, you can hit enter and it will exit the prompt.
+The prompts will guide us, and as we'll see, after our last property is captured, we can hit enter and it will exit the prompt.

 ### Model property: name